 Rococo (pronounced roh-coh-coh) is also known as Late Baroque by some antiques enthusiasts and historians.
-While not as common, it can also be spelled roccoco referencing the same style.
+The style can also be spelled "roccoco," though it's not as common.
 This type of furniture originally came about as an offshoot of architectural styles popular in the late 1600s.
-By the early 1700s, it was seen in all forms of artistic expression in France including painting, sculpture, and interior design.
+By the early 1700s, it was seen in all forms of artistic expression in France, including painting, sculpture, and interior design.

 The Birth and Development of Rococo Revival

-While this style was produced throughout America, the pieces from New York, Philadelphia, and Boston are the most well known and documented.
+While this style was produced throughout America, the pieces from New York, Philadelphia, and Boston are the most well-known and well-documented.
 Schwartz credits John Henry Belter of New York, known for working with laminated wood, as one of the most notable Rococo Revival craftsmen of his day.
-The name "Belter" has been rather loosely associated with many pieces of this type of furniture, sometimes erroneously, but can usually be affirmed by looking at the overall style and quality of the carving present.
+The name "Belter" has been rather loosely associated with many pieces of this type of furniture— sometimes erroneously—but can usually be affirmed by looking at the overall style and quality of the carving present.

 Rococo Revival Furniture Characteristics